Jennifer Calfee, Courtroom Deputy

 Preliminary hearings are conducted in accordance with the L.B.R.
 4001-1(e).
 Announcements may be made regarding default, agreed, and unopposed orders by docketing the Notice of Announcement event by 11:59 p.m. the day prior to the hearing.
 In rem relief will be granted only if the relief is specifically requested by motion, and circumstances justifying in rem relief are shown.
 L.B.R.
 4001-1(e) governs hearings on preliminary stay motions.
 Accordingly, absent compelling circumstances, evidence at preliminary hearings may be presented by affidavit only.

 Judge Mullin will not approve waiver of the 14 days required by Fed.
 R. Bankr.
-P. 4001(a)(3) in a default order.
+P. 4001(a)(3) in a default order, unless such request was specifically requested in the motion.

-Please see Clerk’s Notice 06-06 dated April 12, 2006, for requirements for motions to continue/extend the automatic stay pursuant to 11 U.S.C. § 362 (c)(3)(B).
-Motions to continue or impose the automatic stay will ordinarily be set on a preliminary lift stay docket unless a special setting is needed to provide adequate notice.
+Please see Clerk’s Notice 06-06 dated April 12, 2006, for requirements for motions to extend/impose the automatic stay pursuant to 11 U.S.C. § 362 (c)(3)(B).
+Motions to extend or impose the automatic stay will ordinarily be set on a preliminary lift stay docket unless a special setting is needed to provide adequate notice.
 A list of extend stay dockets may be found at: http://www.txnb.uscourts.gov/content/judge-mark-x-mullin

 Counsel should file a motion to shorten notice and upload a proposed order if allowing less than 24 days’ notice of the hearing.